 During the event, volunteers prepared:

 Moving forward, AMN Healthcare is finding ways to expand the program to other locations and is providing team members with “to-go bags” so they can craft messages from home.
-I am very grateful to work with team members who value community service and the personal development of others!

 In addition to various involvements with non-profit organizations throughout the year, AMN Healthcare offers a grant to its team members through the Community Connections program.
 This grant makes it possible for team members to act as a funding partner for the non-profit organization of their choice.